justinethier/justinethier-misc/template/spec.md

 # Pseudocode

 higher-level subsystem
-read next char from buf
+- read next char from buf
-terminate current expr if
+- terminate current expr if read
-- read start of scheme expression
+  - start of scheme expression, EG: #\{
+  - eof
+- append char to current expr
-- read eof
+- unless read eof, in which case we are done

+need to keep track of the type of current expression so we know what to write when we terminate it

 Buffer subsystem
 read x chars from stream